iron-io/iron_mq_php/README.md

 <?php
 $ironmq->getMessage("test_queue");
 ```
 When you pop/get a message from the queue, it will NOT be deleted.
-It will eventually go back onto the queue after
-a timeout if you don't delete it (default timeout is 10 minutes).
+It will eventually go back onto the queue after a timeout if you don't delete it (default timeout is 60 seconds).
 ### **Delete** a message from the queue:
 ```php
 <?php